IPO explanation ft. Arm Holdings

 The major companies investing in Arm Holdings make it appear as an automatic green flag, but there’s still more to consider for individual investors.

 Should you invest?
 Give it a moment, IPOs typically have a downturn.
 Arm Holdings still has significant ties to China, exposing it to a volatile climate.
 The chip market is growing because of supply and demand, and various factors are still at play.
-It doesn’t hurt to wait.
+Waiting could prove to be a wise decision.

 Takeaways

-The history of IPOs isn’t predictable, but this investment could be different.
-There isn’t a right answer, but this isn’t any average IPO, and since it’s cited as the biggest in 2023, it could mean an even bigger return.
+The history of IPO’s is unpredictable, but this investment or the next one could always be different.
+There isn’t a right answer, but this isn’t any average IPO, and since it’s cited as the biggest in 2023, it could result in a big return.